Insurance and Travel Assistance Coverage

 In addition to the coverage provided by your health insurance, Zurich has arranged to provide Brandeis students studying abroad with access to its network of travel services around the world.
 These include:

 - Medical Assistance: referral to a doctor or medical specialist; medical monitoring while hospitalized; emergency medical evacuation to proper medical facilities; and medically-necessary repatriation and return of mortal remains.

 - Personal Assistance: pre-trip medical referral information; emergency medication; embassy and consular information; lost document assistance; emergency cash advances; translation services; emergency referrals to legal assistance.

 - Security Assistance: crisis hotline; on-the-ground security assistance; access to secure, web-based system for tracking global threats and health- or location-based risk intelligence

-The coverage provided by CHUBB is meant to be a supplement to the policies, procedures, and support mechanisms offered by your study abroad program.
-While CHUBB does offer travel, medical, and security services, it is NOT health insurance.
+The coverage provided by Zurich is meant to be a supplement to the policies, procedures, and support mechanisms offered by your study abroad program.
+While Zurich does offer travel, medical, and security services, it is NOT health insurance.
 Brandeis requires all students participating in study abroad to maintain health insurance coverage that meets the standards set forth by the university.

 Travel/Personal Property Insurance

 We strongly encourage you to obtain insurance against theft and/ or damage to your personal effects for the period of time you will be abroad.
 Most programs do not provide insurance for your possessions, like stolen cell phones or laptops.
 Unfortunately, theft of these items is the top incident abroad so don't let it leave you stressed out financially!
 Your family's homeowner's insurance or rental insurance may provide coverage.